Shougo/unite.vim/README.md

 can run several pre-defined actions on a target displayed in the unite window.

-The difference between unite and similar plug-ins like fuzzyfinder, ctrl-p or ku is, unite provides an integration interface for several sources and you can create new interface using unite.
+The difference between unite and similar plug-ins like fuzzyfinder, ctrl-p or ku is that unite provides an integration interface for several sources and you can create new interfaces using unite.

 <img src="https://s3.amazonaws.com/github-csexton/unite-01.gif" />

 ## Usage

-In case you run unite to display files and buffers as sources to pick from.
+Run unite to display files and buffers as sources to pick from.

 	:Unite file buffer

-In case you run unite with an initial filter value (foo) to narrow down files.
+Run unite with an initial filter value (foo) to narrow down files.

 	:Unite -input=foo file